-Appropriate engineering controls

-Personal protection

-Eye and face protection Most safety glasses will provide protection against alpha particles, some protection against beta particles (depending on thickness) but will not shield gamma radiation.

-Skin protection See Hand protection below

-Hands/feet protection When handling corrosive liquids, wear trousers or overalls outside of boots, to avoid spills entering boots.
+Appropriate engineering controls For potential exposure to radioactive substances, local exhaust or process enclosure ventilation should be provided as a minimum.
+External radiation exposure may be controlled with adequate shielding.
+The absorbing material and its thickness will depend on the type of radiation, its energy, the flux and dimensions of the source.
+For ALPHA PARTICLES fraction of a millimetre of any ordinary material will generally be sufficient to attenuate the energy of the particle.
+For the more energetic BETA PARTICLES, extra shielding will be required.
+This may comprise materials such as acrylics, aluminium and thick rubber.
+For example, 6 mm (approx. 1/4 inch) of acrylic will absorb all beta particles up to 1 MeV.
+With high energy beta radiation from large sources, Bremmstrahlung (X-ray production) contribution may be significant and it may be necessary to provide additional shielding of high atomic weight material, such as lead, to attenuate the Bremsstrahlung radiation.
+For highly energetic GAMMA PARTICLES the most suitable shielding materials are lead and iron.
+Thickness will depend on whether the source is producing narrow or broad beam radiation.
+Primary and secondary barriers may be required to block all radiation.
+Personal protection Eye and face protection Most safety glasses will provide protection against alpha particles, some protection against beta particles (depending on thickness) but will not shield gamma radiation.
+Skin protection See Hand protection below Hands/feet protection When handling corrosive liquids, wear trousers or overalls outside of boots, to avoid spills entering boots.
 Disposable gloves.
 Most gloves will provide protection against alpha particles, some protection against beta particles (depending on thickness) but will not shield gamma radiation.
 Used gloves may present a radiation hazard and should be disposed of as radioactive waste.
 Suitable gloves should be worn for all work with unsealed radioactive substances, and special care is to be exercised when putting on or removing gloves, to avoid contaminating the hands and the inside surfaces of the gloves.

-Body protection See Other protection below

-Other protection Other protection Disposable overgarments, including head and foot coverings should be worn by any employee engaged in handling radioactive substances in the workplace.
+Body protection See Other protection below Other protection Disposable overgarments, including head and foot coverings should be worn by any employee engaged in handling radioactive substances in the workplace.
 These garments are recommended even if the employee is working with a "glove-box" containment system.
 Protective clothing reserved specifically for radioactive work, shall be worn at all times in a laboratory, even for very low levels of specific activity.
-The should be considered.
+The following should be considered.
 For work in low level laboratories, a normal laboratory coat or overall is sufficient.
-For work in medium level laboratories, the laboratory coat should have elasticised sleeve cuffs and a crossover front with high neck fastened with loop fastening fabric.
+For work in mediaum level laboratories, the laboratory coat should have elasticised sleeve cuffs and a crossover front with high neck fastened with hook and loop fastening fabric.
 Pockets are not recommended.
 NOTE: Velcro strips are suitable.
-In high level laboratories, in addition to coats and overalls, overshoes or similar specially designed footwear should be worn to prevent the trans radioactive contamination from laboratory flores.
-All protective clothing worn in radioisotope and radiological laboratories should be removed prior to leaving and left in a specifically designated area immediately outside the laboratory.
+In high level laboratories, in addition to coats and overalls, overshoes or similar specially designed footwear should be worn to prevent the transfer of radioactive contamination from laboratory floors.
+All protective clothing worn in radioisotope and radiological laboratories should be removed prior to leaving and left in a specifically designated area in or immediately outside the laboratory.
 This area should be considered as a source of radioactive hazard.
-Contaminated clothing shall not be laundered uncontaminated items.
-Certain clothing fibres may be useful in dosimetry studies so clothing should be kept in event of accident, large scale release or a large scale cleared
+Contaminated clothing shall not be laundered with uncontaminated items.
+Certain clothing fibres may be useful in dosimetry studies so clothing should be kept in event of accident, large scale release or a large scale clean-up.

-Catalogue number: ICP-200.8-1 Version No: 1.2
+Catalogue number: ICP-200.8-2 Version No: 2.3